Xela3026/yabbr-docs/docs/templates/messaging-templates.md

 <CustomisableImage src="/img/template-message-product.png" alt="Messaging Template Products" width="600"/>

-- **Yabbr Chat**: used for all quick replies in Yabbr Chat.
-This template allows you to include 'Keyword Tags' so that this quick reply can be automaticallly suggested to an agent in Yabbr Chat when certain words appear in the chat.
+- **<BrandName/> Chat**: used for all quick replies in <BrandName/> Chat.
+This template allows you to include 'Keyword Tags' so that this quick reply can be automaticallly suggested to an agent in <BrandName/> Chat when certain words appear in the chat.
 - **Express Message**: used for SMS Express Messages.
 This template allows you to specify a 'Category' where the template will be stored in Express Message.
 You can also specify the sender of the message template and whether the message sent using the template is recorded by a transcript.
 - **Campaigns**: used for SMS and MMS Campaigns.